 Roger designs, characterises, and tests new hardware for Raspberry Pi.
 In his spare time, he enjoys triathlons, diving, and walking with his dog Waffles.

 Rosa looks after all things operations and impact for the CoderDojo Foundation, but is more likely to be working from a beach, hammock, or beanbag than from her desk.
 She loves travel, playing netball, and (trying to) dance salsa.

 General Manager, Engagement and Outreach

-Ross is the Project Manager for our online courses.
+Ross is the Production Manager of the video content for our online courses.
 His spare time is divided between kickboxing, listening to audio books, and playing board games.